guijps/game-off-jam/README.md

 Challenge myself to build a complete game while balancing my personal schedule and my full-time job as a software developer, while gaining more hands-on development experience.

 ## Result
 I usually use **Unity** for game development, but for this project I decided to try **Godot**.
-The experience was surprisingly positive—Godot is much simpler and lighter compared to Unity, especially for 2D games.
+The experience was surprisingly positive, Godot is much simpler and lighter compared to Unity, especially for 2D games.
 To create the art I used **Pixelorama**(Open Source), easy and lightweight pixel art multitool.

 However, there are some limitations when using **C#**.
 For example, I wanted to export the game to **WebGL** so I could host it on my GitHub site, but Godot only supports WebGL exports when using its own language (**GDScript**) instead of C#.
 Despite this, my overall experience with Godot was great, particularly for 2D development.